adidesai18/google-cloud-func/README.md

 ## Starting Project

 To start project new project in google cloud,we can go to [Firebase Console](https://console.firebase.google.com) or create it from [Google Cloud Platform Console](https://console.cloud.google.com)
+We can create project from firebase too.To integrate project click on dropdown menu in google cloud and in [ALL] section select the project

+## Install Git

+If you are using Mac OS, then you can install git by typing

+`brew install git`

+in terminal.
+Basically, brew is the equivalent to apt (advanced package tool) in linux .

+## Adding Project to Readme file

+1. create README.md file (md stands for mark down)
+2. To see preview click on top right corner button in VS Code

 ## Creating Virtual Environment